5h4rrK/ReFS-LogFile-010Editor/README.md

 # ReFS-LogFile-010Editor

-Here is a template for the Resilient File System **LogFile** designed for use with the widely used Hex editor known as `010Editor`.
+I have recently published a [binary template](https://www.sweetscape.com/010editor/repository/templates/file_info.php?file=LogFile.bt) for the Resilient File System's LogFile, designed to be used with the popular hex editor, **`010Editor`**.

-This template provides you with the capability to interpret the following elements:
+ This template allows users to easily analyze and understand the structure of LogFile

 - ReFS Entry Header
 - ReFS Log Header